CStrimbei/java_stuff/README.md

 lab1-comp is the compulsory and homework activity for the first laboratory, named accordingly (HelloWorld is the compulsory activity, Homework is the homework activity)

-lab2 - comp is the compulsory activity for the first laboratory.
+lab2 - comp is the compulsory and homework activity for the second laboratory.